 And after telling this story countless times over the past few weeks, the next most common question we are asked is whether or not we are actually engaged…

 The answer is, we are not!
-But we like to think of The Sarap Shop as our engagement truck and business baby.
+But we like to think of The Sarap Shop as a baby step towards that direction.
 (Sorry to make you wait a little longer, moms!)

-We still look forward to the day we’ll make it to Japan, but for now we’re simply enjoying this business honeymoon that’s overflowing with moments that really embody the dual meaning of sarap — a Filipino word that describes something as tasty and/or feeling good.
+We still look forward to the day we’ll make it to Japan and take the next step in our relationship, but for now we’re simply enjoying this business honeymoon that’s overflowing with moments that really embody the dual meaning of sarap — a Filipino word that describes something as tasty and/or feeling good.

 We'll be trying to post more about our journey as we grow this year.
 So if you're into food and business, follow our story on Instagram!